elexira/deep-reinforcement-learning/p3_collab-compet/Report.md

 ### Noise dynamic
 this was an area i spent a lot of time on
 #### Default OUNoise
 This noise did not give me good results.
-I tried variety of rates to decay the rate.
-I typically decay the noise with each step within an episode which i thin is too fast with factors around 0.99995
+I tried variety of rates to decay the noise.
+I typically decay the noise with each step within an episode which was too fast with factors around 0.99995
 #### Random Normal Distribution
 This noise also by itself did not help.
 #### Random Normal Distribution with Controlled Decay
 After Trying a lot of different decays within an episode, inspired by hints from other class students in forum, i started a more intelligent decay in which i do not decay the noise during the initial non-training period.
 Then i keep the noise decay fixed within one episode.
 Only decay happens when we go the the next episode.
 This allows smaller decay factor of 0.999.

 ### Training Frequency
 This made a big difference in performance.
 Initially i followed the MADDPG process and updated the models after the end of each episode, but later on i brought the training inside the episode steps.
 In fact, I train 3 times for each step of training.
-That means if on average an episode takes 10 steps, and i run 1000 episodes, the total number of trainins is 10x1000x3 = 30,000.
+That means if on average an episode takes 10 steps, and i run 1000 episodes, the total number of training is 10x1000x3 = 30,000.
 This definitely improved the performance.
-The problem is that as agents get better the lenght of episodes gets longer and there will be far more training.
+The problem is that as agents get better the length of episodes gets longer and there will be far more training.

-As shown the performance during episode 1250-1300 became so good that the episodes will run for the maximum lenght of around 1000 seconds.
+As shown the performance during episode 1250-1300 became so good that the episodes will run for the maximum length of around 1000 seconds.
 There was no point in waiting longer so i stopped the training after the agent scored an average of 0.7 points.

 ![actor_critic](./images/score.png)
 ![actor_critic](./images/log.png)